Technology-for-the-Poorest-Billion/2024-IMMI/www/ProjectManagement.md

 2. **Regular Meetings**: Schedule frequent meetings to discuss progress, address issues, and make decisions collectively.
 3. **Effective Time Management and Planning**: Assign specific tasks to team members according to their strengths and ensure tasks are completed at different stages to maintain workflow.
 4. **Seek Help When Necessary**: Encourage team members to seek assistance when encountering difficulties, fostering a supportive environment.
+5. **Active Team Work Sessions**: Working in the same room together most days we worked on the project so that we could help each other out.
+6. **Prioritize Primary Tasks**: The original objectives were put into order of importance when focussing on the wider impact.
+This helped with time management.
+7. **Effective Collaboration**: Understanding how individual strengths can be paired with tasks.

 ### Timeline